top of page

 Work and School Finish All at Once

 Deadlines suddenly matter.
 Kids are tired and dysregulated.
 Workplaces want everything wrapped up before the break.
+It’s a perfect storm of pressure.
+The brain was never designed to handle this much intensity at once!

 Coping Strategies That Support Your Mind (Not Just Your To-Do List)

-These are real, practical ways to protect your mental health during December (without just adding more things to your plate)!
+These are real, practical ways to protect your mental health during December without just adding more things to your plate!

 Adjust Your Expectations

 December isn’t normal life.
 You don’t have normal capacity.
-So you can’t expect normal performance.
+So, you can’t expect normal performance.
+Give yourself permission to slow down your standards:

-• simpler meals
+• Simpler meals

-• fewer outings
+• Fewer outings

-• smaller gifts
+• Smaller gifts

-• saying no to extra responsibilities
+• Saying no to extra responsibilities

-Reducing pressure is not failure, it’s smart energy conservation.
+Reducing pressure is not failure; it’s smart energy conservation.

 Know Your Emotional Limits Before the Month Does